-Every cognitive architecture has a notion of working memory: some means of defining and delimiting what it will attend to and what it can be aware of at any given moment.
-Every architecture also has a control structure: a policy or mechanism dictating what actions it will take and in what order.
+Every cognitive architecture has a notion of working context, some means of defining and delimiting what it will attend to and what it can be aware of at any given moment.
+Every architecture also has a control structure, a policy or mechanism that dictates what actions it will take and in what order.

-In our architecture1 - C3 - our working context is a situation, where what we mean by 'situation' is close to what it means from situation semantics (Barwise & Perry, 1983).
-We use a data-directed, event-driven control structure that adapts techniques used in our language analysis engine Sparser (McDonald, 1992; McDonald, 1996).
-We focus on the notion of a "situation type": a reoccurring pattern of events and participants.2 A populated situation accompanies an ongoing discourse and supplies the information that is latent in the words of a text.
-In our view, situations hold the general world knowledge that perception unconsciously brings to mind.
-They supply the bulk of information that lies below the perceivable tip of the iceberg.
+In our architecture $-C3^2$ - our working context is a structured situation, where what we mean by 'situation' is close to what it means in situation semantics (Barwise & Perry, 1983; Devlin, 2006).
+We use a data-directed, event-driven control structure adapting the techniques used in our language analysis engine Sparser.3 We are focusing on the notion of a "situation type": a reoccurring pattern of events and participants.
+The situation semantics literature has instead focused on situations as a device that can provide a denotation for a complex of events and participants - a static representation similar to Schubert's notion of an episode in his episodic logic (Schubert & Hwang, 2000).
+The populated situation that accompanies an ongoing discourse supplies the information that is latent in what is perceived, i.e.., in the words of a text.
+Situations hold the general world knowledge that perception unconsciously brings to mind.
+They supply the bulk of the iceberg of information that lies below the tip that is perceivable.

 At its base, the situation holds representations of the entities, events, and predications that have been mentioned in the ongoing discourse.
-It provides a minimal model that consists of a set of typed structured objects.
-For example, if the text is "a 14-year-old girl" then, when that phrase has been read, the situation contains representations of the girl, the age, and of the fact that the girl is described as being that age.
+It provides a minimal model, consisting of a set of typed structured objects.
+For example, if the text is "a 14-year-old girl" then when that phrase has been read, the situation contains representations of the girl, the age, and of the fact that the girl is described as being that age.

-^{1.} The name C3 stands for "the Compositional Construction of Context".
+^{2.} The name C3 stands for "the Compositional Construction of Context".